meh2481/Battleship/README.md

 Welcome to the game Battleship in GUI presented by Mark, Benny, Yong, and Daniel.
 Some special features of this game include smart AI as well as sound effects.

-To install the packages that are needed, use sudo apt-get install The packages that are needed are:
+To install the packages that are needed, use "sudo apt-get install".
+The packages that are needed are:
 ```
 libsdl1.2-dev